fenago/recommendation-systems-python/Lab_6.md

-Downloading the dataset
+Viewing the dataset
 =======================

-Without any further ado, let\'s go ahead and download the 100,000 dataset.
+Without any further ado, let\'s go ahead and view the 100,000 dataset.
 The dataset available on the official GroupLens site does not provide us with user demographic information anymore.
 Therefore, we will use a legacy dataset made available on Kaggle by Prajit Datta.

-Download the MovieLens 100,000 dataset at
+View the MovieLens 100,000 dataset at
 <https://www.kaggle.com/prajitdatta/movielens-100k-dataset/data>.

-Unzip the folder and rename it [movielens]*.* Next, move this folder into the [data] folder within [RecoSys]*.* The MovieLens dataset should contain around 23 files.
-However, the only files we are interested in are [u.data], [u.user], and [u.item]*.* Let\'s explore these files in the next section.
+Unzip the folder and rename it [movielens].
+Next, move this folder into the [data] folder.
+The
+MovieLens dataset should contain around 23 files.
+However, the only files we are interested in are [u.data], [u.user], and [u.item].
+Let\'s explore these files in the next section.